netdata/learn/docs/cloud/war-rooms.md

 ### View dropdown

 The View dropdown lets you choose between various dashboards for monitoring your infrastructure.
-Currently, you can choose between the [Overview](/docs/cloud/visualize/overview), [Nodes view](/docs/cloud/visualize/nodes), and creating [new dashboards](/docs/cloud/visualize/dashboards), along with any specific dashboards you might have created already.
+You can currently choose between the [Overview](/docs/cloud/visualize/overview), [Nodes view](/docs/cloud/visualize/nodes), and creating [new dashboards](/docs/cloud/visualize/dashboards), along with any specific dashboards you might have created already.